TheAbstract/security/readme.md

 ## email management

-emails are key objects online. almost all online accounts are tied to an email.
+your email is the most important account you have. almost all online accounts are tied to an email.

 **recommendations for email management:**
 1. maintain two types of emails; secure and other. your secure email is strictly for important accounts and interactions.